Vivian-Tung/sudoku-vocabulary-app/Iteration2UserStories.md

 As a vocabulary learner practiciing late at night at home, I want to use my phone/tablet in dark mode for Soduko vocabulary practice, so that my eyes dont feel strained from the bright colours of app.

 **Different Size Sudoku Grids**

-As a vocabulary learner who wants an extra challenging mode, I want a 12x12 version of Sudoku to play on my tablet.
-The overall grid should be divided into rectangles of 12 cells each (3x4).